zlatozar/etudes/ComputerSimulation/InstructionSet.md

 | Add Immediate                  |  IM      |   50          |    ```AI, R1 I```               |   OGLE         |

-The 20-bit two's complement immediate operand I is added to the value in register R1 and the sum stored in R1.
+The 20-bit two's complement immediate operand `I` is added to the value in register R1 and the sum stored in R1.
 The sum is compared to zero to set the CCR.
-If _overflow occurs_, only the **O** bit of the CCR is set.
+If _overflow occurs_, only the `O`-bit of the CCR is set.

 ### 54. AC